nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

 #### `files`

-Required.
+Required for datasets (not enforced by the JSON schema).
 Tells Nextclade what the file names of other dataset input files are.
 Only `reference` and `pathogenJson` are required.

 Example: